ezekielaquino/SimpleValidate/README.md

 ## How to

+`npm install simplevalidate` or just include the appropriate scripts.

 Simple: pass in a form element into `Validate()`.
 It will loop through all inputs and selects and returns a promise.
 If there's an error, then it will return the names of the inputs as an array; otherwise it will return the form data as an object.